mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 date: '2020-10-07'
 ---

-How to make your code reviewer fall in love with you

 The reviewer is only part of the equation.
 The author has a larger role in ensuring a productive review.

 By the end of this article, you're going to be so good at sending your code out for review that **your reviewer will fall in love with you**.